Every fact automatically gets a "logged" wrapper

 Goal Expansion¶

 Goal expansion rewrites individual goals within clause bodies at compile time.
+Unlike term expansion (which transforms whole clauses), goal expansion transforms the goals inside clause bodies.

 Built-in Goal Expansions¶